-This easy Blueberry Tart with Puff Pastry is so easy to make and so pretty to serve.
+This easy, luscious Blueberry Tart with Puff Pastry is so easy to make and so pretty to serve.
 Golden, flakey crust filled with creamy cheesecake filling, topped with fresh blueberries.

 Summers scream fresh fruit, and one of our favorites is vine-ripened blueberries.
 Every year, we pick several pounds at a local farm, which keeps our freezer stocked throughout the year.
 One of my favorite recipes to make with our blueberries is this Heavenly Blueberry Tart Made with Puff Pastry.